dss-extensions/dss_capi/README.md

 ## Recent changes

+- 2018-08-28 (WIP) / version 0.10.0: Reduce memory allocations if the current buffers are reusable.
 - 2018-08-10 / version 0.9.8: Major reorganization of the source code, many minor fixes, new building scripts.
 - 2018-04-05 / version 0.9.5: New functions `Circuit_SetCktElement*` to set the active circuit element.
 - 2018-03-06 / version 0.9.4: Includes fixes for DSSProperty, includes of the original helpstrings in the C header, integrate upstream changes up to revision 2152.
 This version introduces a first version of .NET bindings to the native DLL.